 Have a big think about which regions you want to visit and whether you want your trip to be different destinations within a country, or if you’d prefer to visit multiple countries.
 It’s also worth checking in advance whether the country allows short visa-free stays, as this can make your planning and decisions a lot easier.

 When I decide where I want to go I often get inspired by places I see on Instagram, and that can often lead to me booking a trip that includes destinations that I would never have thought to visit otherwise.
-You can also read blog posts such as top places to visit, such as my Europe post on cities that are good to visit: Ten Great Cities to Visit in Europe
+You can also read blog posts such as top places to visit, such as my Europe post on cities that are good to visit: 10 Top Cities to Visit in Europe for a City Break

 Use Google Maps